Price ceiling: "Coulter law" in Australian rules football

 As a result of World War II, the wage for a regular game was halved (to £1 and 10 shillings) for the 1942–45 seasons.
 After the war, the ceilings were modified several times in line with inflation.
 During the 1950s, the "Coulter law" was also blamed for shortening the careers of star players such as John Coleman and Brian Gleeson, as they and their clubs could not pay for the private surgery that the players required to continue their careers.
 The Coulter law was abolished in 1968.
 However, in 1987 a club-level salary cap was introduced by the VFL and has been retained by its successor, the Australian Football League (AFL).

-State Farm Insurance
+Home insurance

 On February 4, 2009, a Wall Street Journal article stated, "Last month State Farm pulled the plug on its 1.2 million homeowner policies in Florida, citing the state's punishing price controls....
 State Farm's local subsidiary recently requested an increase of 47%, but state regulators refused.
 State Farm says that since 2000, it has paid $1.21 in claims and expenses for every $1 of premium income received."